Subcritical transition to turbulence in quasi-two-dimensional shear flows: Discussion and concluding remarks

-This study establishes that subcritical turbulence exists in quasi-2D shear flows and that it can be reached directly from a quasi-2D laminar state, without a transition though a state of 3D turbulence.
-The quasi-2D transition mechanism bears important similarities with its 3D cousin: it is ignited by a perturbation of finite amplitude and first reaches an edge state that is seemingly independent of this initial perturbation.
-The edge state subsequently breaks down into a turbulent state if the initial perturbation energy exceeds the delineation energy $\ELD$ for that particular form of the perturbation.
-As in the 3D problem, the turbulence so attained is not fully developed: for instance, localized turbulence appears first in 3D pipe flows \cite{Wygnanski1973p1,Wygnanski1975p2}.
-Departure from fully established turbulence in quasi-2D shear flows expresses as time intermittency, with sporadic excursions to a non-turbulent state that is different from the base laminar flow.
-Thus, as suggested by Ref. \cite{Avila2011onset} for 3D flows, observing laminar to turbulent transition near the threshold for sustained turbulence, where sporadic relaminarization may occur, requires an experimental setup. \\ On the other hand, the subcritical transition in quasi-2D shear flows exhibits specificities that distinguish it sharply from the 3D one.
-Chiefly, the 3D lift-up mechanism that underpins the transition in 3D can be ignited at very low criticality.
-So low in fact, that at this level, the Tollmien--Schlichting waves are strongly suppressed by the linear dynamics despite being the least damped perturbation of infinitesimal amplitude.
-Because of this, they are never observed and do not play a role in the 3D transition.
-In quasi-2D flows by contrast, the 3D mechanism is absent and our study shows that the dynamics are dominated by the TS waves, with the edge state resulting directly from their weakly nonlinear evolution.
-The edge even shares their topology, but for a small nonlinear modulation.
-This leading role played by the TS wave may also explain why the transition in quasi-2D flows is only weakly subcritical, compared to its 3D counterpart: at lower levels of criticality, TS waves are so strongly linearly damped that their nonlinear growth is stifled.\\ This new transition mechanism reopens a great many of the questions that had found an answer in the 3D case: for example, how does the intermittency or localization of the turbulence evolve into the supercritical regime, for example following the mechanism outlined by Ref. \cite{Mellibovsky2015mechanism}?
-Does the transition to the fully turbulent state obey a second order phase transition of the universality class of directed percolations as for other shear flows \cite{Lemoult2016directed}?
-Conversely, much remains to be discovered on the subcritical response to finite amplitude perturbations: how does the delineation energy vary with criticality, especially considering the relatively short subcritical range in which turbulence can be sustained?
+This new transition mechanism reopens many questions resolved in the 3D case: How does the intermittency or localization of the turbulence evolve into the supercritical regime, \eg following the mechanism outlined by \citet{Mellibovsky2015mechanism}?
+Does the transition to the fully turbulent state obey a second-order phase transition of the universality class of directed percolations as for other shear flows \citep{Lemoult2016directed}?
+While the thermodynamic formalism used by \citet{WangLiE2015pnas} indicates that \twod\ Poiseuille flow loses stability in a manner consistent with a continuous phase transition, in the \qtwod\ case linear friction may impact the development and interaction of unstable travelling waves, and so this remains an open question.
+Separately, much remains to be discovered on the subcritical response to finite amplitude perturbations: how does the delineation energy vary with criticality, especially considering the relatively short subcritical range in which turbulence can be sustained?
 Can this subcritical response be manipulated to prevent or promote turbulence (for example, to enhance heat transfer in the heat exchangers of plasma fusion reactors)?
-On the one hand these questions call for expensive numerical simulations, but also for experiments with well controlled perturbations, since this first evidence of subcritical transitions in quasi-2D shear flows is currently purely numerical.
+These questions call for expensive numerical simulations, but also for experiments with well controlled perturbations, since this first evidence of subcritical transitions in quasi-2D shear flows is currently purely numerical.